There is a camera. It is necessary to measure its sensitivity.

 If the lower limit of illumination measured by the luxmeter is more than assumed camera sensitivity, see Measuring low illumination.

-For measuring IP cameras' sensitivity it is enough to have possibility to display images on the screen.
+For measuring IP cameras' sensitivity it is enough to have possibility to display images on the screen and save images.

 IP cameras sensitivity can worsen considerably depending on compression level.